 If you do find yourself the victim of a car accident, you’re likely entitled to financial recovery for your damages.
 But being prepared for the aftermath of the accident helps you protect your rights and also seek a FULL recovery for expenses related to your injuries, vehicle damage, and more.
 Don’t get left paying for someone else’s carelessness on the road.
 Contact a Brunswick car accident lawyer today.

-At John Foy & Associates, our car accident lawyers have more than two decades of experience helping personal injury victims seek FULL financial recovery.
+At John Foy & Associates, our car accident lawyers in Brunswick have more than two decades of experience helping personal injury victims seek FULL financial recovery.
 We focus solely on these types of cases, and we know how to handle insurance companies who are less than willing to pay out what you deserve.
 For a FREE consultation to talk about your case and your options, contact us today.
 Call 404-400-4000, or fill out the online form to your right to speak with an attorney for free.

 Why Does My Neck Hurt?